 Export assets in bulk using the export list.
 This includes every selection on your current page that has an export setting applied.

 - Click the menu and select File and then Export from the options.
 You can also use the keyboard shortcut:

 - Windows: Shift + Ctrl + E

-- The Export modal will show you all the selections you have Export settings for.
+- The Export modal displays all the selections with export settings applied.
 For each selection you can:

-- Check the box next to any selection(s) you want to export.
+- Uncheck the box next to any selections you don’t want to export.

-- Click the Export button to export any selected assets.
+- Click Export to export the selected assets.